 • 20+ years experience working as a school counsellor, special education teacher, program director, sport consultant, career and employment consultant and executive director.

-• Facilitating more than 500 Career & Employment Workshops in partnership with BGS and the Government of Alberta.
+• Facilitating more than 500 Career & Employment Workshops in partnership with BGS Career and Corporate Development and the Government of Alberta.

-• Creating the Racquetball Practice Program with Canadian National Champion Kris Odegard.
+• Creating the Racquetball Practice Program with Canadian National Champion Kris Odegard and receiving more than 500,000 hits on youtube.

-• Acting in several television commercials including "Bright Nights" and "Buffet Royal".
+• Appearing in several television commercials including: "Bright Nights", "BCom Computers" and "Buffet Royal".

 • Joking her way into the Guinness World Records by performing in the longest stand-up comedy show in history.